XinyuKang22/APIsOverData/README.md

 Up until now, we haven't really been using the 'graph' part of GraphQL.
 We have only been retrieving actors.
 In this step, we will change that.

-Before we can start retrieving data by leveraging the relationships between our entities, we need to configure Hasura what those relationships are.
+Before we can start retrieving data by leveraging the relationships between our entities, we need to tell Hasura what those relationships are.

 1. Click the "Data" tab in the Hasura console.
 2. Click "actor" under "public" under "default" on the left hand side.